-The little fairy invited me to stay for a while and savor some of her delicious dishes.
+The little fairy invited me to stay for a while at her fairy bistro and savor some of her delicious dishes.
 Unfortunately I had a blog post to write, but I did promise that I’d come back sometime soon.
 Do you want to join me?
+Apparently there’s a a secret clock garden just outside the fairy bistro with a porch swing that I haven’t seen yet.
 Entrance is free and all she asks in return is that you share her craftiness 😉

 Wishing everyone a very merry and safe festive season.
 Sending love and fairy kisses as always

 P.S.
 Looking for a few more fairy things?
 We’ve got you covered Disclosure: Clicking on the links below, means we may receive a very small commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more amazing ideas to share with you 😉